Moving Out of Your Old Place

 - Potential apartment problems.
 After living in your apartment for a while, you may find major problems, such as a bad heating system or a basement that floods in the springtime.
 If you renew early, you'll be stuck there for a second year.

 - Unknown future plans.
-You may find a great opportunity for study abroad or an internship, but if you've already signed a lease, you might get stuck paying rent in Madison while you're away.
+You may find a great opportunity for study abroad or an internship, but if you've already signed a lease, you might get stuck paying rent while you're away.

 - Lower rent.
 Many landlords reduce rent prices as it gets closer to summer and they worry that their apartment might not get rented by August.